rams1011/Lending-Club-Case-Study/README.md

 - Data set used for analysis [loan.csv](https://github.com/rams1011/Lending-Club-Case-Study/blob/main/loan.csv)

 ## Conclusions
-- Applicants with loan purpose ,small business,educational,house and interest rate >= 15% has more chances of defaulting
+- Applicants with loan purpose as small_business,educational,house and interest rate >= 15% has more chances of defaulting
 - Any loan with interest rate above 18% has more chances of defaulting
 - Applicants with grades E,F,G and annual income <=40000 has more chances of defaulting
 - Applicants with Annual income <= 90k and Interest >= 17% has more chances of defaulting